+'''

-''' Usage: stat_analysis
+Usage: stat_analysis

 -lookin path

 [-out file]

 [-tmp_dir path]

+[-log file]

+[-v level]

-[-config config_file] | [JOB COMMAND LINE] '''
+[-config config_file] | [JOB COMMAND LINE]

+'''

-stat\analysis has two required arguments and accepts several optional ones.
+stat analysis has two required arguments and accepts several optional ones.

 In the usage statement for the Stat-Analysis tool, some additional terminology is introduced.
 In the Stat-Analysis tool, the term "job" refers to a set of tasks to be performed after applying user-specified options (i.e., "filters").
 The filters are used to pare down a collection of output from the MET statistics tools to only those lines that are desired for the analysis.
-The job and its filters together comprise the "job command line" may be specified either on the command line to run a single analysis job or within the configuration file to run multiple analysis jobs at the same time.
+The job and its filters together comprise the "job command line".
+The "job command line" may be specified either on the command line to run a single analysis job or within the configuration file to run multiple analysis jobs at the same time.
 If jobs are specified in both the configuration file and the command line, only the jobs indicated in the configuration file will be run.
-The various jobs types are described in Table 16.3 and the filtering options are described in Section 16.3.2.
+The various jobs types are described in Table 14.3 and the filtering options are described in Section 14.3.2.

-16.3.1.1 Required arguments for stat\analysis
+16.3.1.1 Required arguments for stat analysis